vostres/Computer-Networking---A-Top-Down-Approach/01. Computer Networks and the Internet/README.md

 	- The degree of electrical interference.
 - DSL is designed for short distances between 5 and 10 miles.
 - Cable internet access makes use if the cable television company's existing cable television infrastructure.
+- - fiber to the home (FTTH)
+  - 1 fiber per home to CO
+  - or fiber gets close to home and splits then into multiplöe fibers
+ - active optical networks (AON) and passive optical networks (PON)
+ - FTTH using PON: one optical network terminator (ONT) per Home, connected to neighbourhood splitter - connects to optical line terminator (OLT) - it connects to the internet via a telco router
+ - 5g fixed wireless - beam forming technology - data sent from provider to home
+ - - Ethernet and Wifi - LAN - local area network connects end system to edge router
+   - HFC - combination of fiber cable and coaxial cable

 - Physical media is categorized as
 	- Guides media:
 		- Fiber-optic cable